-

 “Know Ballet” – an alternative job description for NYCB/SAB

 “But first, a school…” (George Balanchine, allegedly) “You will know the truth, and the truth will set you free.”
-(John 8: 32) Many months after the abrupt resignation of Peter Martins, the New York City Ballet and School of American Read more
+(John 8: 32) Many months after the abrupt resignation of Peter Martins, the New York City Ballet and School of American Ballet have finally made public the official job description for the person who is to… Read more

 -